-Corrected early July (before the fourth and fifth printings, as well as UK edition):
+Corrected July 2020 (before the fourth and fifth printings, as well as UK edition):

 1. On page 234, we inserted the missing “of” into this sentence: “Looking at it this way, the major losers of the twentieth century were those who believed too sincerely in the existence of a liberal international order, those who trusted too much in democracy, or too much in what the United States said it supported, rather than what it really supported—what the rich countries said, rather than what they did.”

 2. On page 15, the text had erroneously conflated geopolitical disputes in Iran and Turkey.
 We referred to the “Strait of Hormuz,” when we were actually discussing the controversy surrounding the “Turkish Straits,” or the Bosphorous and Dardanelles.
 I just simplified the sentence, so we have amended the paragraph to read: